5 recommended spots around Kameido Station on the JR Sobu Line!

 Futsunushi no Kami, the deities of Katori Shrine, are revered as "gods of national protection" and the ancestral deities of our nation's warlords.

 The fact that the main shrine was established in Shimofusa in the eastern part of Japan during the reign of Emperor Jinmu was of great significance.
 By consolidating the protection of the nation of Japan, it became more closely associated with agriculture and gave great credit to the development of the country.
 For this reason, he is also called the "ancestral god of warfare and industry.
 Why did he become the god of sports promotion?
-Katori Ookami was revered as the ancestral deity by successive emperors, military commanders such as Minamoto no Yoritomo and Tokugawa Ieyasu, and martial arts masters such as the great swordsmen Tsukahara Ubiden and Chiba Shusaku, and many others who practiced martial arts.
+Katori Okami was revered by successive emperors, military commanders such as Minamoto no Yoritomo and Tokugawa Ieyasu, and many martial artists including the great swordsmen Tsukahara Ubiden and Chiba Shusaku, and martial arts practitioners worshipped Katori Okami as their ancestor god.
 Because of this origin, Katori Shrine in Kameido is a "god of sports promotion," and many worshippers come to pray for victory in sports competitions and games.

 Here are some recommended spots to see!